 History erased: In 1984, the key way Big Brother garnered so much power was by mind manipulation of the people.
 It ‘revised’ history – literally rewriting it to favor a communist agenda.
 World wars were erased from history, major inventions and other moments of human greatness, gone.
 As Churchill once said, “History will be kind to me for I intend to write it.”

 Ask a group of American university students when the Declaration of Independence was written and the majority won’t have a clue.
 Ask them what the Confederate flag represents and the majority will likely tell you racism.
-Ask university students who Thomas Jefferson was and many won’t know.
-This is by design.
-Modern education is focused more on feelings and the various ‘genders’ than it is the history of the country.
+Ask university students who Thomas Jefferson was and many may not know.
+Modern education is focused more on feelings than it is on the history of the country.
 Despite history always repeating itself, it’s ignored or erroneously taught in the public education system.
 This creates a gullible and dependent society.

 Against pleasure: In Orwell’s 1984, it was considered unacceptable to have sex for pleasure, to eat chocolate or have an alcoholic beverage of high quality.
 This was intended to keep people from seeking out life’s pleasures and possibly losing interest, and loyalty, in Big Brother.